jergadi/coding-challenge/README.md

 # coding-challenge

-Glue jobs codes are in reddit/aws/
+Glue jobs codes are in reddit/aws/ \n
 Config files and Libraries are in reddit/lib/